¡Hola! 👋🏼 I'm Dr. Tomás Cassanelli, Astronomer and Assistant Professor of Astronomical Instrumentation

 Research

-My primary lines of research are radio--optical sub-second transients 💥 and their localization, very-long-baseline interferometry (VLBI), radio--optical astronomical instrumentation, optical fast photon counters, and holography for radio telescopes 📡 (from centimeter and sub-millimeter wavelengths).
-My PhD thesis research focused on the detection of fast radio bursts (FRBs) with VLBI with a 3000 km baseline from British Columbia to Ontario using the telescopes: Canadian Hydrogen Intensity Mapping Experiment (CHIME) and the Algonquin Radio Observatory (ARO).
+My primary lines of research are radio--optical sub-second transients 💥 and their localization, very-long-baseline interferometry (VLBI), radio--optical astronomical instrumentation, optical fast photon counters, and holography for radio telescopes 📡 (from centimeter to sub-millimeter wavelengths).
+My PhD thesis focused on the detection of fast radio bursts (FRBs) with VLBI using a 3000 km baseline from British Columbia to Ontario using telescopes at the Canadian Hydrogen Intensity Mapping Experiment (CHIME) and the Algonquin Radio Observatory (ARO).
 I'm a member of the Millimeter-Wave Laboratory, the CHIME/FRB Collaboration, and adjunct member of the Center for Astrophysics and Associated Technologies.
 You can find my CV here and institutional biosketch here.

 AstroLab research group